Modica Sicily, Italy Travel Guide

 Modica's distinct geographical layout creates natural divisions, each with its own character and merits for visitors.

 Policies vary by property and booking platform.
-Check the specific terms before confirming your reservation.
+Check the specific terms before finalizing your reservation.
 Most accommodations give free cancellation up to a certain point (e.g., 24 or 48 hours before check-in).
 For longer stays or certain property types, a deposit might be necessary.

 Prices for Modica accommodations can be 30-50% higher during summer compared to winter.
 Shoulder seasons are a middle ground.